habeshongo/tinyapp/README.md

 Tinyapp folder contains was an introductory project to embedded javascript and building a server in express.

+This is a simple multipage app:

+- with authentication protection
+- that reacts appropriately to the user's logged-in state,
+- and permits the user to create, read, update, and delete (CRUD) a simple entity (e.g. blog posts, URL shortener).

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.**
 This project was created and published by Ashton Ferguson as part of my learnings at Lighthouse Labs.